Gangonator/org.openhab.binding.shelly/README.md

 |meter4    |currentWatts |Number   |yes      |Channel 4: Current power consumption in Watts                          |

 Please note that the settings of channel group color are only valid in color mode and vice versa for white mode.
+The current firmware doesn't support the timestamp report for the meters.
+In thise case "n/a" is returned.
+Maybe an upcoming firmware release adds this attribute, then the correct value is returned;

 ### Shelly Sense